 Your individually identifiable information will not be provided to people who are contacted, they will only be made aware that they have been in contact with someone who is COVID-19 positive.

-A close contact is typically defined as someone you were in contact with:
+The Tompkins County Health Department defines a close contact as someone you were in contact with:

-- for more than 10 minutes in duration; and
+- for more than 10 minutes cumulative in duration within a 24 hour period; and

 - within six feet; and